 Here are some practical ways your lead magnet could funnel people into a private, value-based community:

 - Are you a life or mindset coach?
 Collect an email address in exchange for an invite into your private Facebook Group where you lead Live trainings, mini-workshops, or answer Q&A.

 - Are you a web designer serving other small business creatives?
 Do the same — but invite your new lead (say a photographer!) into a private Facebook Group made up of women just like her (aka other small business owners with questions about web design and web strategy).

 - Are you an author, speaker, teacher or influencer?
 Use this same method to funnel people into a dedicated launch team for your next BIG launch (e.g., book, partnership, etc.)

-This is one of my favorites because I personally love downloading / attending these.
-It sounds intimidating, I know — but it truly can be so simple if you follow these steps:
+This is one of our favorites because we love downloading / attending these.
+It sounds intimidating, we know — but it truly can be so simple if you follow these steps:

 - Record yourself (on your phone or laptop) talking about a topic you’re an expert at (that relates to your brand or business).

 - Upload that workshop as a “private” or hidden YouTube or Vimeo video.